Come on in,

 Why does my anxiety get worse even when I try to calm down?

 Sometimes the harder you try to “calm down,” the more activated your body becomes.
-This isn’t a failure; it’s a nervous‑system response.
+This isn’t a failure; it’s a nervous‑system response working the way it should.
 When you’re anxious, your brain is scanning for danger, and efforts to force calm can accidentally signal that something must be wrong.

 Gentle, body‑based strategies like grounding, slow exhale breathing, or naming what you’re feeling often work better than trying to force calm.